 CONCESSIONAIRE, at its own expense, shall see that all garbage or refuse is collected as often as necessary and in no case less than once a day and disposed of in the main dumpster.
 CONCESSIONAIRE shall furnish all equipment and materials necessary therefore, including trash receptacles of a size, type, and number approved by RAP.
 If no trash storage area is made available, CONCESSIONAIRE shall provide at its own expense and with RAP's prior written approval, an enclosed area concealing the trash storage from public view.
-RAP will incur the cost of all garbage pick-up from the main dumpster during the term of this AGREEMENT.
+CONCESSIONAIRE may dispose of bagged trash generated from the CONCESSION at the main dumpster(s) located at the FACILITY Maintenance Yard.
+However if the amount of bagged trash from CONCESSION overflows the existing main dumpster(s) or is above height of the fill line, CONCESSIONAIRE is responsible to contract for additional dumpster service and is responsible for related charges.